chichid/npm-android-utils/README.md

 }
 ```

-The android:exec script allows to run a command withing an environment setup for android (ANDROID_HOME, GRADLE_HOME, etc.)
+The android:exec script allows to run a command withing an android environment (ANDROID_HOME, GRADLE_HOME, etc.)

 # Notes
 If you recently uninstalled Android Studio from your Windows machine.
 Please make sure you delete the C:\Program Files\Android as gradle will stay there